test-prof/test-prof/docs/profilers/factory_prof.md

 FPROF=1 bundle exec rake test
 ```

-If you wish to truncate long names in the output you can do so via `FPROF=truncated`.

 ### [_Nate Heckler_](https://twitter.com/nateberkopec/status/1389945187766456333) mode

 To encourage you to fix your factories as soon as possible, we also have a special _Nate heckler_ mode.